terraform-aws-modules/terraform-aws-autoscaling/examples/launch_template/README.md

-# Auto Scaling Group with external launch configuration example
+# Auto Scaling Group without ELB example

-Configuration in this directory creates Launch Configuration outside of the module and pass it to this module to create an Auto Scaling Group.
+Configuration in this directory creates Launch Configuration and Auto Scaling Group.

 Data sources are used to discover existing VPC resources (VPC, subnet and security group) as well as AMI details.